OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 - How long to wait after watering before re-start measurement

 ### Extras
 - IoT and stuff...
+We'll see.

 ### Power supply
 12 & 5 Volts.
 - 5 for the Raspberry
 - 12 for the valve

-We will have one 12V power supply, and use a car cigarette lighter USB adapter to turn it into 5V.
+We will have one 12V power supply (I''ve used [this one](https://www.adafruit.com/product/352), [that one](https://www.adafruit.com/product/798) should fit), and use a car cigarette lighter USB adapter to turn it into 5V.
 That seems to be the cheapest approach (< $2.00), and it works well.

 ### The Hardware